 1. Mitochondrial and nuclear markers yield contrasting phylogeographic signals in Moroccan Acanthodactylus erythrurus

 As already highlighted by Miralles et al. (2020), our analyses of 776 bp of the ND4 mtDNA gene supported an important genetic diversity in the Moroccan populations of A. erythrurus, which can be divided into several deep lineages.
 Our analyses recovered an origin of the Ibero-Moroccan clade (“IM” clade) around 6 Mya, a relatively old age for a species-level lineage in comparison with calibrations in Podarcis wall lizards (Salvi et al., 2021) and other Lacertids (Garcia-Porta et al., 2019; Joger et al., 2007; Tamar et al., 2016).
 Furthermore, the overall congruence between calibrations based on the end of the Messinian crisis and on fixed mutation rates seem to confirm that Iberian populations have been isolated since the re-opening of the Strait of Gibraltar, around 5.4 Mya.
 While the deepest nodes within the IM clade are unresolved, possibly as a result of rapid diversification, or the limited informativeness of the sequence used, we could identify 11 strongly supported (aLRT > 90) clades corresponding to geographical units (subsequently referred to as mtDNA lineages) among the Moroccan populations.
 While some of these mtDNA lineages include several populations distributed across relatively large areas, many well differentiated monophyletic groups corresponded to single localities, especially along the Atlantic coast.
+It is remarkable that in some cases geographically distant populations share closely related haplotypes (e.g., in the Mid-Atl2 and S-Atl lineages), while in other instances localities that are close to each other cluster in distinct lineages (e.g., the S-Rif and Mid-Atl1lineages meeting in Ifrane, and the localities in the Northern half of the Atlantic coast).

 This pattern could suggest the existence of many phylogeographic breaks across Morocco, resulting from allopatric diversification following gene flow disruptions.
-Especially, in the Middle-Atlas, two highly differentiated mitochondrial lineages (Rif and M-Atl) enter in contact with limited apparent admixture, a pattern consistent with allopatric divergence followed by secondary contact (Avise et al., 1987).
+Especially, in the Middle-Atlas, two highly differentiated mitochondrial lineages (S-Rif and Mid-Atl1) enter in contact with limited apparent admixture, a pattern consistent with allopatric divergence followed by secondary contact (Avise et al., 1987).
+Alternatively, this pattern could also result from fine-scale barriers to gene flow, including divergent ecological preferences between populations.

 Contrastingly, our analyses of nine nuclear loci provided little support to the mtDNA lineages.
 Several “state-of-the-art” approaches, including phylogeny and STRUCTURE clustering, failed to recover consistent lineages, seemingly because of high levels of allele sharing among populations.
 This result was surprising, as we expected that populations evolving allopatrically for several millions of years would accumulate genome-wide mutations reflecting the mitochondrial structure.
 The high levels of allele sharing could thus indicate ongoing nuclear gene flow between lineages, or an important retention of ancestral polymorphisms due to large effective population sizes (Pamilo & Nei, 1988).
+Given the matrilineal inheritance of the mitochondria, male-biased dispersal could exacerbate differences in structure with nuclear markers (Palumbi & Baker, 1994).
+Finally, the poor performance of STRUCTURE to infer genetic clusters could be due to the presence of IBD, which breaks the model’s assumptions (Perez et al., 2018), resulting in over-estimating the number of genetic clusters in the data (Frantz et al., 2009; Schwartz & McKelvey, 2009; Serre & Pääbo, 2004).